rnnh/bioinfo-notebook/docs/snp_calling.md

  This script aligns sequencing reads to a reference genome, and finds genetic variants (SNPs/indels) based on this alignment, which are written to a variant call format (VCF) file.
-This script should be called from the 'bioinfo-notebook/' directory.

  Calling this script with the argument '-d' or '--demo' will run this script using Saccharomyces cerevisiae FASTQ sequencing reads and a Saccharomyces cerevisiae reference genome, which will be downloaded from NCBI.

- The programs required for this script are in the 'bioinfo-notebook' conda environment (bioinfo-notebook/envs/bioinfo-notebook.yml or bioinfo-notebook/envs/bioinfo-notebook.txt).
+ This script should be called from the 'bioinfo-notebook/' directory.The programs required for this script are in the 'bioinfo-notebook' conda environment (bioinfo-notebook/envs/bioinfo-notebook.yml or bioinfo-notebook/envs/bioinfo-notebook.txt).
+ If the input files are not in the 'bioinfo-notebook/data/' directory, the full file paths should be given.

  arguments:
  	 -h | --help		 show this help text and exit